 Tips: Use a heavier card stock weight for the letters.
 Also, if you want, leave a little bit of the card stock between each letter to help with spacing.

-Touch up with a little black or white paint as needed, and place them in the garden.
+Touch up with a little black or white paint as needed, and place them in the garden path.

 I decided against a protective top coat although they do exist.
 You could probably use spray poly.